InterSIS/django-rest-encrypted-lookup/README.md

 django-rest-encrypted-lookup provides replacement ViewSets, Serializers, and Fields that replace your IntegerField pk or id lookups with encrypted string lookups.

-For example, the json representation of a poll goes from:
+The json representation of a poll:
 ```
     {
         "id": 5,